Progress in the Making: Rosemary D. Blankley ’57 Gatehouse Arch and Walkway

 Rebuilding the Gatehouse Arch: Celebrating Generosity and Community

-Beaver College Foundation is proud to announce and join the Arcadia community in a celebration of a new $1M gift from Life Trustee Rosemary D. Blankley ’57, ’06H, designated to restore the University’s iconic Gatehouse Arch.
-The arch and its pathway, located perpendicular to The Alumni House at Blankley Hall, will now be known as The Rosemary D. Blankley ’57 Gatehouse Arch and Walkway.
+Beaver College Foundation is proud to join the Arcadia community in celebrating a $1M gift from Life Trustee Rosemary D. Blankley ’57, ’06H, designated to restore the University’s iconic Gatehouse Arch, with construction now underway.
+The arch and its pathway, located perpendicular to The Alumni House at Blankley Hall, will be known as The Rosemary D. Blankley ’57 Gatehouse Arch and Walkway.

 Thank You to Our Donors